 And just so we can never be accused of being ‘weightist’...we discretely weigh everyone at check-in!
 But don't worry, no one gets to see what the scales tell us!

 Waiheke is just a pleasant 35-minute ferry ride with Fullers Ferries, from the downtown Auckland Ferry Terminal on Quay Street.
 Passenger ferries depart frequently from Quay St or there is a car ferry service from Halfmoon Bay with SeaLink.
 You can buy your tickets at the quayside or, for ease, why not add them to your EcoZip booking.

-When you make your booking you’ll be offered a choice of pick-up locations, either at Matiatia (the terminus for the passenger ferry) or in Oneroa village.
+When you make your booking you’ll be offered a choice of pick-up locations, either at Matiatia (the terminus for the Fullers passenger ferry), Oneroa village or Bus Stop 6, our interchange point for the Explorer Hop-on Hop-off bus tour service.

 If you want to arrive in style give us a call and we can talk to you about other travel options, including a seaplane to a local beach or helicopter direct to our onsite helipad!